Google GCP-AGWA Certification Exam Syllabus

 - Managing compliance footers and email quarantines.

 Configuring Google Drive and Docs.
-Considerations include: - Conguring default sharing options for new les, folders, and Docs (e.g., internal versus external sharing, Drive trust rules).
+Considerations include: - Configuring default sharing options for new files (e.g., internal versus external sharing).

-- Conguring Drive seings to limit external sharing based on organizational policies.
+- Configuring Drive settings to limit external sharing based on organizational policies.

 - Managing target audiences.